 During summer months, Oslo comes alive to celebrate extended daylight hours, with various festivals and celebrations happening each week.

-You will arrive at Flåm in time for lunch.
-On arrival, we recommend a visit to the Flåm Railway Museum, which offers an insight into the building of one of Europe's steepest railway lines, the technical challenge and the people behind these impressive engineering works.
+You'll arrive at Flåm in time for lunch.
+On arrival, we recommend a visit to the Flåm Railway Museum, which offers an insight into the building of one of Europe's steepest railway lines, the technical challenge, and the people behind these impressive engineering works.